Yukawa-Lorentz Symmetry in Non-Hermitian Dirac Materials

 In the Hamiltonian language, system-to-environment couplings can be modeled by non-Hermitian (NH) operators.
 But, a one-to-one correspondence between them is still missing.
 Despite this limitation, we showcase a possible emergent Lorentz symmetry in nonspatial symmetry protected NH Dirac semimetals (DSMs), captured by Lorentz invariant NH Dirac operators, possessing purely real or imaginary eigenvalue spectra.
-When such an NH DSM arrives at the shore of dynamic mass generation triggered by Hubbardlike finite-range Coulomb repulsion, mediating boson-fermion Yukawa interactions, the resulting strongly coupled incoherent non-Fermi liquid always features a \emph{unique} terminal velocity in the deep infrared regime.
+When such an NH DSM arrives at the shore of dynamic mass generation triggered by Hubbardlike finite-range Coulomb repulsion, mediating boson-fermion Yukawa interactions, the resulting strongly coupled incoherent non-Fermi liquid always features a unique terminal velocity in the deep infrared regime.
 Depending on the pattern of the incipient Dirac insulation, the system achieves the Yukawa-Lorentz symmetry either maintaining its coupling with the environment or by decoupling itself from the bath.
 These outcomes possibly suggest a generic Lorentz symmetry in NH Dirac materials, despite the variety of its interactions with the environment.

-Finally, we unfold the quantum (multi-)critical phenomena in correlated NH DSMs.
+In this work, we establish a general framework for constructing symmetry-protected Lorentz-invariant NH DSMs across various dimensions, described by the Dirac Hamiltonianlike operator, Eq.~\eqref{eq:DiracNH}, which is achieved by introducing a masslike anti-Hermitian Dirac operator alongside its Hermitian counterpart.
+Consequently, the thermodynamic, transport, and elastic responses of such NH DSMs closely resemble those of conventional Dirac materials, but in terms of an effective Fermi velocity [Eq.~\eqref{eq:DiracNH}].
+By employing a leading order $\epsilon=3-d$ expansion about $d=3$ upper critical dimension of the Gross-Neveu-Yukawa quantum-critical theory, we show that the system in the vicinity of a NH DSM-insulator quantum phase transition features an emergent Yukawa-Lorentz symmetry in terms of a unique velocity, as explicitly shown in Eqs.~\eqref{eq:velocity-fermi}-\eqref{eq:flow-anticomm-2}.
+See also Figs.~\ref{fig:Self-energy} and \ref{fig:TerminalVelocity}.
+Finally, we unfold the quantum (multi-)critical phenomena in correlated NH DSMs (Fig.~\ref{fig:streamplot}), and characterize it through the critical exponents, such as bosonic and fermionic anomalous dimensions [Eq.~\eqref{eq:anomalousdim}], and correlation length exponent [Eq.~\eqref{eq:correlationexpo}].